whitschrader/LinkCheckerWithAJAX/README.md

 # LinkCheckerWithAJAX Lab

-This is a demo application.
+In this lab, you will modify a simple link checking app to use ajax.
 The basic functionality is a site that allows the user to enter a url.
 The site will make a get request on the url and save the http response code.

 ## Objectives

 * Make all of the tests pass (both rails and jasmine)
+* The app should never refresh the page
-* Make the app all work on a single page
+	* Make the index route the root.
-* Creating the site in the DB and updating the new site once it is saved should be done with ajax and javascript
+	* The user should be able to submit a site to check on the index page
+	* The result of create should be appended to the end of the table
+	*
+* The request to create a site

+## Hints

+* To add newly created sites to the page, first find the table element using $('#siteTable'), then use ```.append("<h1>Some HTML</h1>")```

+## Bonus

+Add a delete button that issues an http delete on a specific row

+## Extra Bonus

+Add a shuffle button that will remove all the table rows from the table, make an http GET to refresh the list of tables, then repopulate the table in random order.